In a major antitrust ruling, a judge lets Google keep Chrome but levies other penalties

 He also said such a divestiture would be "incredibly messy and highly risky."

-His decision marks the most consequential antitrust ruling in a case against a tech company in more than 25 years.
+Still, she wrote, the tech giant is reviewing the order closely, and has concerns that being required to share search data with rivals "will impact our users and their privacy."

+In a statement, Assistant Attorney General Abigail Slater of the DOJ's Antitrust Division wrote that Mehta's ruling restores competition to the search engine market.
+"We will continue to review the opinion to consider the Department's options and next steps regarding seeking additional relief," she wrote.

-It's likely a huge disappointment for Google's competitors who have been itching for a chance to buy Chrome.
+Mehta's decision is likely a huge disappointment for Google's competitors, who have been itching for a chance to buy Chrome.
 Weeks before Mehta issued his decision, one of Google's AI competitors, Perplexity, announced it was interested in buying Chrome for $34.5 billion.

 Christian Kroll, the founder and CEO of Berlin-based Ecosia, a company that produces renewable energy to power search, wrote in Fortune that Chrome shouldn't go to the highest bidder, but rather into stewardship, with its profits to be used for climate action.